 For Students:

-This Learning Resource explores the forced removal of Native Americans from their ancestral lands in the southeast United States in the 1830's-1850's.
+This lesson explores the forced removal of Native Americans from their ancestral lands in the southeast United States in the 1830's-1850's.
 It was developed as many schools were closed during the COVID-19 global pandemic.
 Suggested tips for teachers and students engaging in remote learning are included, and some learning strategies and directions have been modified to assist schools with both face to face and virtual instruction.

 Engage: